The Department of Statistics at Western Michigan University offers the following programs:

 Our FAQ page provides more information on graduate applications.

-Please complete the application by Feb.
-15 if you are interested in a teaching assistantship for the next fall semester.
+- Application (complete by Feb.
+15 if you are interested in a teaching assistantship for the next fall semester)

 Why study statistics?